nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 13.92.61.44
 ```
 5. Backend APIs need to be pubicly accessible (Example Echo API, Conference API or API running on linux host with public IP address)
-6. Use Docker host or On-Premises Kubernetes cluster to run API Management self hosted gateway
+6. Use Docker host or on-premises Kubernetes cluster to run API Management self-hosted gateway

 7. Self hosted Gateway Consideration:

-    Backend APIs (192.168.1.232) needs to be routable from Self hosted APIM Gateway within the on-premises environment.
+    Backend APIs (192.168.1.232) needs to be routable from self-hosted APIM Gateway within the on-premises environment.
 Management.penguintrails.com resolves to public IP.